A Wall Magazine of Postpartum Mothers' Health Literacy on Anemia at the Bangetayu Community Health Center, Genuk District

 R. Kapçiu, B. Preni, E. Kalluçi, and R. Kosova, “Modeling inflation dynamics using the logistic model: Insights and findings,” J. Ilm.
 Ilmu Terap.
 Univ.
 Jambi, vol. 8, no. 1, pp. 364–378, 2024, doi: 10.22437/jiituj.v8i1.32605.

-M. M. Mugambi, “Inculcating values among learners in schools: an analysis of global practices and approaches,” J. Educ.
+M. M. Mugambi, “Inculcating values among learners in schools: An analysis of global practices and approaches,” J. Educ.
 Train., vol. 9, no. 2, p.
 178, 2022, doi: 10.5296/jet.v9i2.20055.

 A. Moreno-Cely, D. Cuajera-Nahui, C. G. Escobar-Vasquez, T. Vanwing, and N. Tapia-Ponce, “Breaking monologues in collaborative research: bridging knowledge systems through a listening-based dialogue of wisdom approach,” Sustain.
 Sci., vol. 16, no. 3, pp. 919–931, 2021, doi: 10.1007/s11625-021-00937-8.